gohugoio/hugo/content/tools/syntax-highlighting.md

 ## Server-side

 For the pre-processed approach, highlighting is performed by an external Python-based program called [Pygments](http://pygments.org/) and is triggered via an embedded Hugo shortcode (see [example](#example-highlight-shortcode-input) below).
-If Pygments is absent from the path, it will silently simply pass the content along withou highlighting.
+If Pygments is absent from the path, it will silently simply pass the content along without highlighting.

 ### Server-side Advantages